Highlights from the Ratings and Financial Report for Truist Financial Corporation (TFC)

-Truist Financial Corporation (NYSE:TFC) went up by 0.54% from its latest closing price compared to the recent 1-year high of $62.69.
-The company’s stock price has collected -1.31% of loss in the last five trading sessions.
-Press Release reported 16 hours ago that Truist Insurance Holdings furthers growth through acquisition of Constellation Affiliated Partners from RedBird Capital Partners
+Truist Financial Corporation (NYSE:TFC) went down by -0.58% from its latest closing price compared to the recent 1-year high of $62.69.
+The company’s stock price has collected 1.48% of gains in the last five trading sessions.
+Press Release reported on 05/24/21 that Truist Insurance Holdings furthers growth through acquisition of Constellation Affiliated Partners from RedBird Capital Partners

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.